 We offer spot and forward transactions on all these major currencies: British Pound (GBP), Euro (EUR), United States Dollar (USD), Swiss Francs (CHF), Japanese Yen (JPY), Australian Dollar (AUD), Canadian Dollar (CAD), New Zealand Dollar (NZD), Swedish Krona (SEK), Norwegian Krone (NOK), Danish Krone (DKK), Hungarian Forint (HUF), Czech Koruna (CZK), Polish Zloty (PLN), Hong Kong Dollar (HKD), Singapore Dollar (SGD), South African Rand (ZAR), Emirati Dirham (AED).

-You send your funds to our multi-currency account with Barclays in the UK.
-This means you can send GBP using Faster Payments, EUR using SEPA and all other currencies using SWIFT.
+You send your funds to our multi-currency accounts located in the UK and off shore.
+Depending on the currency, this means you can send GBP using Faster Payments, EUR using SEPA and all other currencies using SWIFT.
 You will have to check with your bank how much they charge you for those different methods.

 No, we cannot accept cash deposits at all - the risk of money laundering is too high for us.
 Nor can we accept cheques or card payments as they are too expensive to process.
 You can send us your funds using your online or telephone banking.